 Latest Information on COVID-19 Precautions

-As the world continues to navigate the challenges presented by COVID-19, we realize that some people may have questions about coming to the hospital even as they seek to address pressing health issues.
-Please note that we have implemented extraordinary measures and additional protocols to help ensure a safe and clean environment for our patients, physicians, staff and community.
-We are actively monitoring and responding to all recommendations made by the Centers for Disease Control (CDC), the South Carolina Department of Health and Environmental Control (SCDHEC) and the Aiken County Health Department.
+The safety of our patients and staff has always been and remains our top priority.
+Since the beginning of the pandemic we have implemented extraordinary measures and additional protocols to help ensure a safe and clean environment for our patients, physicians, staff and community.
+We continue to actively monitor and respond to all recommendations made by the Centers for Disease Control (CDC), the South Carolina Department of Health and Environmental Control (SCDHEC) and the Aiken County Health Department.

-Thank you for entrusting your care to us.
+Thank you for entrusting your care with us.
 When you or your loved ones need services, know that we are here … safe, trusted and ready to deliver a superior healthcare experience.

 Emergency Department – Do Not Delay in Seeking Critical Care

-Our Emergency Department is staffed 24/7 to serve those with emergency medical conditions.
-Individuals experiencing serious injuries or medical symptoms such as chest pain, numbness, difficulty breathing or mental confusion should call 9-1-1 or go to the nearest emergency department.
+Our Emergency Department (ED) is staffed 24/7 to serve those with emergency medical conditions.
+Individuals experiencing serious injuries or medical symptoms such as chest pain, numbness, difficulty breathing or mental confusion should call 911 or go to the nearest emergency department.
 It could save your life.

 Our rooms are private and we have an additional layer of protection with the utilization of UV light technology that kills germs once a room is unoccupied.
 Curtains and doors are kept closed and patients are separated based on symptoms.

 Individuals Experiencing COVID-19 Symptoms